 Repeat this process with remaining 7 tortillas.

-Bake for 20 minutes, uncovered.
-The sauce will be bubbly and the cheese all melted.
+Bake for 15 minutes, covered.
+Remove the foil and bake an additional 5-8 minutes, until the sauce will be bubbly and the cheese is all melted.

 Remove from oven.
 Let rest 5 minutes.
 Serve with your favorite toppings